Shrek!: Plot

-Shrek is a repugnant, green-skinned, fire-breathing, seemingly indestructible monster who enjoys causing misery with his repulsiveness.
+Shrek is a green-skinned, fire-breathing, seemingly indestructible monster who enjoys causing misery with his repulsive appearance and anti-social behavior.
 After his parents decide that he must be sent out into the world to "[do] his share of damage", they (literally) kick him out of their swamp.
 Shrek soon encounters a witch, who, in exchange for his rare lice, reads his fortune: by uttering the magic words "Apple Strudel", he will be taken by a donkey to a castle, where he will battle a knight and marry a princess who is even uglier than him.

 Excitedly on his way, Shrek encounters a scything peasant from whom he steals and eats his pheasant, counters an attack from thunder, lightning and rain by eating lightning's fiercest bolt, and knocks out a dragon with his fiery breath.
-While resting, he is disturbed by a nightmare in which he is helpless to being hugged and kissed by a multitude of children.
+While resting, he is disturbed by a nightmare in which he is helpless to be hugged and kissed by a multitude of children.
 Awakening, he meets the donkey, who takes him to the castle.

 Shrek confronts the knight guarding the castle; outraged by Shrek's demands to see the princess, the knight attacks him, to which Shrek responds with a fire blast that sends him into the surrounding moat.
 Inside the castle, Shrek is terrified when he appears to be surrounded by an army of similarly hideous creatures, but regains his resolve and self-esteem upon discovering that he is in the hall of mirrors.
 He finally meets the princess; mutually smitten by their shared ugliness, they marry and live "horribly ever after, scaring the socks off all who fell afoul of them".